openshift/enhancements/enhancements/microshift/disabling-storage-components.md

 - A user is operating MicroShift on a small-form factor machine with cluster workloads that require persistent storage but do not require volume snapshotting.
-- A user is operating MicroShift on a small-form factor machine, is reducing resource consumption wherever possible, and does not have a requirement for persistent storage.
+- A user is operating MicroShift on a small-form factor machine, is reducing resource consumption wherever possible, and does not have a requirement for persistent cluster-workload storage.

 ### Goals